 - 90% of avoidable blindness occurs in the developing world.

 Our fellowship programme provides financial assistance to optometrists and students of optometry around the world who are committed to improving vision and eye care globally.
+For additional information and to apply for a fellowship, please click here.

 Funding for this programme is provided by the World Optometry Foundation (WOF), a not-for-profit organisation that finances the global development of optometry to improve eye and vision care and reduce avoidable blindness.